 Gaming on Chromebooks is now a thing.
 You’ve been able to play Android games on Chromebooks ever since Google added support for Android apps.
 And the rise of game streaming services like Stadia and NVIDIA’s GeForce Now means that you can stream games over the internet to just about any device with a web browser, including Chromebooks.

 But now you can also install the Steam game client on some Chromebooks to run PC games, no internet connection or Android apps required.

 Last week Google accidentally announced the launch of Steam on Chrome OS Alpha a little before it was actually ready to go.
-But now the Alpha is officially available to folks running Chrome OS 14583.0.0 or later in the Dev Channel.
+But now the Alpha is officially available to folks running the latest Chrome OS Dev Channel builds

 It’s only available for a handful of Chromebooks that meet the minimum specifications though, which include an 11th-gen Intel Core i5 or better processor with Iris Xe graphics and at least 8GB of RAM.
 Right now these are the only models supported: